-b. maintains of e simances the residential amenity of surrounding sites.
-Policy 21.2.2.5 Require ancillary signs visible from outside the zone to be located and designed to mainta streetscape amenity, including by being of an appropriate size and number to convey info about the name, location and nature of the activity on-site to passing pedestrians and vehand not being oversized or too numerous for that purpose.
+b.
+Thankand of diffusions the residential affecting of surfouriding sites.
+Policy 21.2.2.5 Require ancillary signs visible from outside the zone to be located and designed to maintain streetscape amenity, including by being of an appropriate size and number to convey information about the name, location and nature of the activity on-site to passing pedestrians and vehicles, and not being oversized or too numerous for that purpose.
 Policy 21.2.2.6 Require ancillary commercial activities to be designed, located and operated to primarily serve staff, patients and visitors of Ashburn Clinic.
-Policy 21.2.2.7 Require shelterbelts and small woodlots to be set back an adequate distance to avoid or minimise, as far as practicable, significant effects from shading on residential dwellings on surrounding properties.
+Policy 21.2.2.7 Require shelterbelts and small woodlots to be set back an adequate distance to avoid o minimise, as far as practicable, significant effects from shading on residential dwellings of surrounding properties.